In this chapter, we will publish our table to a database.

 The add-in shows execution results on the next screen.

-You may repeat steps if you need.
+You can repeat steps if you need.
 Just click Back.

-You may click Cancel if you do not need to insert a new connected table into the workbook.
+You can click Cancel if you do not need to insert a new connected table into the workbook.

 Now click Finish.